tilt-dev/tilt.specs/extension_distribution.md

 We'll add three new data types to the APIServer:

 - `ExtensionRepo`: A repository of Tilt extensions.
-- `Extension`: A globally installed extension.
+- `Extension`: An installed extension.
 - `Tiltfile`: A Tiltfile invocation.

-Most data types in the Tilt APIServer are stored in-memory only, and disappear when Tilt is killed.
-The `ExtensionRepo` and `Extension` types are different.
-They're persisted on-disk across Tilt sessions under ~/.tilt-dev.
+Each of these are stored in-memory only, and disappear when Tilt is killed.

+But ExtensionRepo and Extension correspond to checked-out extensions on disk, which are deliberately not cleaned up when Tilt exits.

+We'll illustrate how this works with examples.

 ### ExtensionRepo